-Below are the Office on African American Affairs recommendations for file number 19-27:
+Below are the Office on African American Affairs recommendations for file number 19-442:

 - 1. Align Milwaukee County's Fair Deal workgroup's recommendation for adjusting State Shared Revenue payments on other, non-mandated services, like public transit.
 Specifically, to address the 'urgency' in receiving an increase in revenue to address transportation funding gaps.
 In addition, seeking the workgroup's support in re-defining state legislation grant criteria so funding is eligible for MCTS operating costs, or to enhance lobbying efforts with State legislature, to advocate for re-defining eligible grant criteria (to allow operating costs as an eligible expense). - 2.
 Continue to expand MCTS's outreach efforts and seek ways to enhance awareness to key stakeholders; identify ways to include resident and rider feedback on the front-end of decision-making.
 Achieving equity requires shared decision-making that is rooted in transparency and a commitment to changing inequitable policies and practices.
 Bringing the community into all stages of infrastructure planning and implementation allows for community knowledge and priorities to shape decisions and ultimately leads to better projects and outcomes. - 3.
-Utilize MCTS staff and/or stakeholder partners to survey riders while they ride on the bus.
-Surveying riders in this fashion, could provide a greater cross-section of stakeholder feedback.
-Enhancing feedback, specifically by conducting on-bus surveys with riders, helps ensure impacted riders have shared their thoughts. - 4.
-MCTS should identify ways to compare ridership demographic data with demographic data collected from those who have historically attended hosted sessions.
-Comparison of data will ensure that all segments of the population are fully included in the decision-making process.
+Continue to expand MCTS's outreach efforts by partnering with 'new' and 'existing' organizations, to provide a broader frame of reference.
+Working alongside partners to frame additional questions to riders; to get to the root of their transportation problem/need. - 4.
+Explore and invest in opportunities to partner with other transportation providers, those who support the community.
+It is important to evaluate and pursue non-traditional partnerships that can benefit the larger community.
+Consideration to form an agreement with a transit partner; a provider who could ensure transit access to where certain routes end.
+Ex: a local and affordable rental bicycle provider(s). - 5.
+Explore and invest in capturing ridership demographics and rider need(s); to best capture why riders choose MCTS for transit purposes.
+Utilize data, to best reference asset-based language which highlights rider needs, validates MCTS impact to community, and confirms who MCTS serves.
+Currently, there appears to be an assumption that all individuals who utilize MCTS have

-- This can include, but is not limited to: zip code data, race/ethnicity, socio-economic status, gender, ADA eligibility, individuals with access to other modes of transportation, etc. - 5.
+- no other forms of transportation but there is no racial demographic data (via rider surveys) to support this assertion. - 6.
 Work closely with Transit Services Advisory Committee (TSAC).
 Consider expanding TSAC committee by-laws to expand community resident representation (as an appointed committee member).
 Offer TSAC member racial equity training, to help equip the committee in reviewing/making racial equity decisions.
 Align TSAC to MCTS outreach efforts.